AJ1479/Arizona-State-University-SURI/README.md

-# ASU - Wisdom Of The Crowds
+# Arizona State University - Wisdom Of The Crowds

-Single codebase for the EJS Express and React apps
+Single codebase for the EJS, Express.js and React web applications, used for data collection towards stock market predictions.

 ## Environment Variables